-This winter, iEARN-Palestine is helping launch the new Christopher Stevens Youth Network, which will create trustworthy networks of global peers that engage in meaningful dialogue and build mutual understanding.
+This winter, iEARN-Palestine is helping launch the new Chris Stevens Youth Network, which will create trustworthy networks of global peers that engage in meaningful dialogue and build mutual understanding.
 Noted Kahraman Arafa, Country Coordinator at iEARN-Palestine,

 This reciprocal exchange will enrich our students’ lives through globally minded leadership development.
 Our educators and youth will benefit from the opportunity to exchange ideas around youth empowerment and free expression with partner educators and youth in the United States and other countries.